wonder-mice/zf_log/README.md

 Features:

 * Debug logging is reduced to no-op in release builds
+* Arguments are not evaluated when the message is not logged
 * No "unused" warning for variables used in log statements only
-* Arguments are not evaluated when the message is not logged
 * Dump a memory region as HEX and ASCII
 * Optional built-in support for Android log and Apple log (iOS, OSX)
 * Custom output functions
-* All externally visible symbols can be prefixed with provided string (useful in libraries that don't want to expose zf_log dependency)
+* All externally visible symbols can be prefixed with provided string (useful in libraries that don't want to expose dependency on zf_log)

 Examples
 --------